ephbaum/EphWordsBlog/src/content/blog/2023-10-01-2023-week-39-radical-transparency.md

 In the afternoon I did a little yard cleanup in the pack.

-In anticipation of Spoopy Movie Month I picked up a few scary looking movies for which I am excited to watch.
+In anticipation of Spoopy Movie Month I bought a few scary movies for which I am excited to watch.
 Including Boogeyman, Talk to Me, and X.

 For dinner we got the consistently delicious 4 Sisters and watched the not-really-a-horror movie [The Wrath of Becky](https://www.imdb.com/title/tt20916568/) which was silly, a bit heavy handed, unnecessarily obvious, but ultimately a fun time.